Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes

 where $\Delta^{\mathbf{d},\v \lambda}$ is the multivariate tempered fractional differencing operator defined by

 hence allowing for different fractional differences and temporal differencing for the $r$ time series.

-Theorem \ref{thm:stationary} generalises the spectral density result in \cite{Sabzikar2019} to the vector case. \begin{theorem} The multivariate ARTFIMA process is causal and stationary for all $d\notin \mathbb{Z}$ and all $\lambda>0$ if $|\Phi(z)|\neq 0$ for $|z| \leq 1$.
+Theorem \ref{thm:stationary} generalises the spectral density result in \cite{Sabzikar2019} to the vector case.
+Its proof is in Appendix \ref{app:proofs}. \begin{theorem} The multivariate ARTFIMA process is causal and stationary for all $d\notin \mathbb{Z}$ and all $\lambda>0$ if $|\Phi(z)|\neq 0$ for $|z| \leq 1$.
 The spectral density matrix is